bbauska/HTML5-Basics/README.md

 <h3>Q. Explain Application Cache in HTML5.
 OR What is a manifest file in HTML?</h3>

-HTML5 provides an application caching mechanism that lets web-based applications run offline.
+<p>HTML5 provides an application caching mechanism that lets web-based applications run offline.
 Developers can use the Application Cache (AppCache) interface to specify resources that the browser should cache and make available to offline users.
-Applications that are cached load and work correctly even if users click the refresh button when they are offline.
+Applications that are cached load and work correctly even if users click the refresh button when they are offline.</p>

-Using an application cache gives an application the following benefits:
+<h4>Using an application cache gives an application the following benefits:</h4>

 <ul>
   <li><b>Offline browsing</b>: users can navigate a site even when they are offline.</li>
   <li><b>Speed</b>: cached resources are local, and therefore load faster.</li>
-  <li><b>Reduced server load</b>: the browser only downloads resources that have changed from the server.</li>
+  <li><b>Reduced server load</b>: the browser only downloads resources that have changed
+    from the server.</li>
 </ul>

 <h5>Syntax:</h5>